SANdood/Ecobee-Suite/README.md

 ## <a name="install-hubitat">Hubitat Installation</a>

-Installing the Ecobee Suite code on Hubitat is much like the SmartThings manual installation, except that Hubitat offers an "Import" function to assist with the process of loading the source code from the GitHub repository..
+The EASIEST way to install Ecobee Suite on Hubitat is to use the <a href=https://github.com/HubitatCommunity/hubitatpackagemanager>Hubitat Package Manager</a>, as this will automate the installation of the 13 Applications and 2 device drivers.
+But if you insist on doing it manually, follow these instructions:

 ### <a name="install-prep-hubitat">Installation Preparation</a>